-Note: The default mode is indicated by a blue frame.
+The current mode is indicated by a blue frame.

 In the following illustration, the solid behavior is shown before and after applying the DRAG in "Enable connectivity mode".
 The connectivity between walls, i.e. T- (3) and mitered (4) connections are preserved after dragging an inner wall surface (5).

-- Select the Disable connectivity mode (2) option to move the solid while breaking the connections between solids.
+Select the Disable connectivity mode (default) option to move the solid while breaking the connections between solids.